 The cat’s mouth becomes inflamed and sore, preventing the cat from eating.
 Other symptoms include:

 - Pawing at the face

 - Teeth chattering

-Cats with a sensitive stomach may not take too well to eating a cricket, especially if it’s for the first time.
-Food intolerances or allergies may make your cat feel sick.
+Cats with a sensitive stomach may not take well to eating a cricket.
+In addition, food intolerances or allergies may make your cat feel sick.
 Signs of gastrointestinal upset include: